ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 gilded annuals and poems on the centre
 table be kept a part 01 the time covered
 with weekly and daily journals.
 Let the
-family-men, women, and children-read th
+family-men, women, and children-read the
+newspapers.-New lork Tablet.
+THE BLAC
 </td></tr></table>

 ---